 A block is attached to a rope that is wound around a pulley.
-Sketch velocity vs. time and on the rim of the pulley and for the block.
-Set the origin of the coordinate system at the a.
-Sketch the polar components of the point on the rim's motion and the Cartesian components of the block's motion when the block is lowered at constant speed. b.
+Sketch velocity vs. time and a on the rim of the pulley and for the block.
+Set the origin of the coordinate system at the c a.
+Sketch the polar components of the point on the rim's motion and the Cartesian components of the block's motion when the block is lowered at constant speed.

+b.
 Sketch the polar components of the point on the rim's motion and the Cartesian components of the block's motion when the block is released from rest.

-The two wheels at right are coupled together by an elastic conveyor belt t the motion of a point on the rim of the large wheel and a point on the rim speed increases from rest.
-Set the origin of a coordinate system at the cer hat does not sl of the small wh ater of each pul a.
-Using polar components, sketch velocity and acceleration vs. time graphs for each point. b.
-Sketch angular velocity and angular acceleration vs. time graphs for each point. -
+The two wheels at right are coupled together by an elastic conveyor belt that does not slip the motion of a point on the rim of the large wheel and a point on the rim of the small wh speed increases from rest.
+Set the origin of a coordinate system at the center of each pull a.
+Using polar components, sketch velocity and acceleration vs. time graphs for each point.

+b.
+Sketch angular velocity and angular acceleration vs. time graphs for each point.

 The two gears at right have equal teeth spacing and are well-meshed.
-Examine the motio gear and a point on the rim of the small gear when the small gear's speed increases from direction.
-Set the origin of a coordinate system at the center of each gear and let counter graphs for each point. a.
-Using polar components, sketch velocity and acceleration vs. time graphs for each point. b.
+Examine the motion gear and a point on the rim of the small gear when the small gear's speed increases from a direction.
+Set the origin of a coordinate system at the center of each gear and let counter a.
+Using polar components, sketch velocity and acceleration vs. time graphs for each point.

+b.
 Sketch angular velocity and angular acceleration vs. time graphs for each point.

-Below are angular position vs. time graphs for six different objects. b.
-Sketch angular velocity and angular acceleration vs. time graphs for each point.
-Below are angular position vs. time graphs for six different gear and a point on the rim of the small gear when the small gear's speed incr eases from b.
-Sketch angular velocity and angular acceleration vs. time graphs for each point.
-Below are angular position vs. time graphs for six different a Using polar components skatch valority and acceleration vs. time Below are angular position vs. time graphs for six different a.
-Using polar components, sketch velocity and acceleration vs. time graphs for each point.
+Below are angular position vs. time graphs for six different objects.